gherkins05/6A-Software-Coursework/docs/source/installation.rst

 **Initialise PostgreSQL Database**

-Ensure `PostgreSQL <https://www.postgresql.org/>`_ is installed and running on your device, Use the command line and refer to
+Ensure `PostgreSQL <https://www.postgresql.org/>`_ is installed and running on your device, Use the command line and refer to these `Instructions <https://www.postgresql.org/docs/current/app-psql.html>`_